ArmenAivazian/goal-manager/README.md

 - Add a dark theme
 - Link one goal to another
 - Add the ability to sort goals in the general list by category
+- Add the ability to pin the importance

 ### Tech Improvements